Samantaral

 Samantaral is a 2017 Indian Bengali-language psychological drama film, directed by Partha Chakraborty.
 It stars Parambrata Chatterjee and Riddhi Sen. It was nominated at the 2018 Filmfare Awards for Best Film (Critics).
 Chatterjee received nominations for Best Actor in a Leading Role (Male) - Popular and Critics Award for Best Actor (Male).

 Plot

-Arko (Riddhi Sen) returns to his 'mamarbari' (maternal uncles' house) to meet his extended family.
-Over there, he meets his second uncle Sujan (Parambrata Chatterjee) who is always locked in a room because of his presumed mental illness.
-Arko seeks permission from his grandfather (Soumitra Chatterjee) to allow him to take Sujan out of the house for some time, much to the chagrin of his other uncles (Kushal Chakraborty and Anindya Banerjee) and aunt (Tanusree Chakraborty).
+Arko returns to his maternal uncles' house to meet his extended family.
+Over there, he meets his second uncle Sujan who is always locked in a room because of his presumed mental illness.
+Arko seeks permission from his grandfather to allow him to take Sujan out of the house for some time, much to the chagrin of his other uncles and aunt.
 As Arko sees his uncle more closely, he realizes that something very wrong has happened to him and the family is hiding a secret.
 Finally it has been revealed that uncle Sujan is intersex and the family has always wanted to keep this identity shut from the outside world.
-Uncle Sujan commits suicide at the end and donates his eyes to his abusive younger brother (Anindya Banerjee).
+Uncle Sujan commits suicide at the end and donates his eyes to his abusive younger brother.